XXX (film series): Untitled fourth XXX film (TBA)

 In September 2018, it was announced that a fourth film is in development.
 The project will be a joint-venture production, with The H Collective and iQiyi after the former acquired franchise rights from Revolution Studios.
 D. J. Caruso was believed to return as director, while Vin Diesel would reprise his role as Xander Cage.
 Production was scheduled to begin in early-2019.
 In November 2018, Jay Chou and Zoe Zhang joined the cast.
 Japanese rock star and musician Yoshiki was set to serve as the film's composer.
-In September 2023, it was reiterated that a fourth film was still in development, though production would not be able to start until Diesel completed his work on the upcoming eleventh Fast & Furious film.
-In 2024, an article by Deadline has stated that the film has been stalled due to The H Collective's financial problems and litigation with the xXx franchise film rights.
+In September 2023, it was reiterated that a fourth film was still in development, though production would not be able to start until Diesel completed his work on Fast Forever (2028).
+In 2024, an article by Deadline reported that the film was stalled due to The H Collective's financial problems and litigation with the xXx franchise film rights.